vapourlang/vapour-website/docs/syntax.md

 ## For loop

-The iterator needs to be declared
+The iterator needs to be declared with `let`.

 <Tabs>
 <TabItem value="vp" label="Vapour">